-Cranberry Date Squares are based on an old fashioned, homemade treat that most Canadian kids grew up enjoying..
+Cranberry Date Squares are based on an old fashioned, homemade treat that most Canadian kids have grown up enjoying.

 What is a Date Square?